mercie-ux/mercie-ux/README.md

  **About Me**
 - 🌍 Passionate about decentralized technologies, Bitcoin, and open-source development.
+- 🧑‍🏫 Peer Lead Mentor for cohort 3 Bitcoin Dada devs.
-- 💻 Currently contributing to a decentralized gig platform for freelancers and tech sister kenya web app.
+- 💻 Currently contributing to tech sister kenya web app.
 - 🎓 Participating in a Bitcoin bootcamp to deepen my knowledge and contribute to Bitcoin open source.

 ---